Basics of protecting honour, dignity, and business reputation

 Pre-trial protection

-If, after reviewing the complaint, the social network decides that such a publication violates its standards, it will be removed from the platform.
-At the same time, it is well known that the more users file complaints about violations of community rules, the higher the chances of the post being removed.
+If the social network reviews a complaint and determines that the post violates its standards, it will remove the publication from the platform..
+Moreover, it is well known that the more users file complaints about violations of community rules, the higher the chances of the publication being removed.

 However, the out-of-court protection procedure does not provide for any compensation for the damage caused.
 Therefore, if a person intends to receive material compensation, it is worth considering the possibility of initiating a legal dispute.